Rip Tide (film): Plot

-Cora Hamilton becomes overwhelmed with the constraints of her New York modelling work, while her mother, Sofia works to secure her a lucrative contract with a popular agency.
-At her photoshoot, Cora tries to provide her own ideas on improving one of the outfits that she is modeling, but is rejected by Fairret, the director of the photoshoot, causing her to run out of the photoshoot in an emotional state.
-While this is happening, a video is filmed of Cora falling down stairs, which goes viral, much to her sadness.
+Cora Hamilton becomes overwhelmed with the constraints of her New York modelling work, while her ambitious mother, Sofia, works to secure her a lucrative contract with a popular agency.
+At a photoshoot, Cora tries to provide her own ideas on improving one of the outfits that she is modeling, but is rejected by Fairret, the director, causing her to run out in an emotional state.
+While this is happening, a video is filmed of a disheveled Cora falling down the stairs, which goes viral, much to her humiliation.

-The video has created a lot of attention, which puts both Cora and Sofia's careers into jeopardy.
-Upon seeing a birthday card from her Aunt Margot, she decides to go to Australia to stay with her.
-Sofia and Cora have a discussion in the airport about the situation, where Cora tells Sofia that she is not running away, and that she is going in the direction her life is taking her.
+The video has created a lot of negative attention, which puts both Cora and Sofia's careers into jeopardy.
+Upon seeing a birthday card from her Aunt Margot, whom she hasn't seen since she was a child, Cora decides to go to Australia to stay with her.
+Sofia and Cora have an argument in the airport about the situation, where Cora tells Sofia that she is not running away, but going in the direction her life is taking her.
 She then leaves, leaving her mother in confusion.